ItIsMLiu/bootstrap-portfolio/README.md

 ## Description

 This bootstrap-portfolio project was created to exhibit my proficiency in website development, serving as a comprehensive showcase of my skills for prospective employers.
-It contains essential details including my name, photo, bio, portfolio, and contact information.
+It contains essential details including my name, photo, work portfolio, bio and contact information.

 The HTML and CSS files were created from scratch, incorporating my newly acquired expertise in utilizing Bootstrap.
 Below, I've highlighted the integration of these skills within the project:
 - Adding essential bootstrap css link, popper and JS codes into html 5 doctype file.
 - Incorporating custom CSS stylesheet to modify Bootstrap components, loaded second after the essential Bootstrap stylesheet.
 This setup enables the project stylesheet to override Bootstrap classes, permitting the application of different styles to the same class in the customisation.
-- Using and manipulating Bootstrap components including: Navigation bar, hero section created using jumbotron, button.
+- Using and manipulating Bootstrap layout such as: Containers and columns; components including: Nav bar, navs & tabs, jumbotron, buttons, card and list group; and helpers including: icon link.
 - Using bootstrap solution to minimise the use of media queries.

-The URL of the deployed application:
+The URL of the deployed application: https://itismliu.github.io/bootstrap-portfolio/

 The URL of the GitHub repository: https://github.com/ItIsMLiu/bootstrap-portfolio

 The URL of my previously deployed portfolio: https://itismliu.github.io/portfolio-minhuiliu/

 Screenshot of webpage when screen width is larger than 992px:

 ![alt text](./assets/images/screencapture1.png)

 Screenshot of webpage when screen width is between 768-992px:

 ![alt text](./assets/images/screencapture2.png)

 Screenshot of webpage when screen width is smaller than 768px:

 ![alt text](./assets/images/screencapture3.png)

 ## Installation